jiscdev/analytics-udd/udd/staff_on_mod_instance.md

 API endpoint name: **staffmoduleinstance**

 ## Description of staff_on_mod_instance entity
 A staff_on_mod_instance links a member of staff to a module_instance.
+This entity is deprecated.
+Use the staff_link entity instead if possible.

 ## STAFF_ON_MOD_INSTANCE_ID
 ### Description